What grade levels does FAW serve?

 While our capacity at FAW is 290, we typically have between 230 and 260 students enrolled.

 What subjects are taught at FAW?

 Our curriculum is based on standards set forth by the Archdiocese of Washington, D.C.
 Reading, writing, spelling, math, science, social studies, and religion are taught at all grade levels, PreK-8.
 We offer advanced math curricula in grades 4-8.
+We also have skills based grouping for reading in grades 2-5 and advanced literature curricula for grades 6-8.
 Students in all grade levels take PE once a week.
 In addition, students in grades PreK-5 take Library, Computer, Art, Music, Science Lab, and Spanish once a week.
 Our middle school students take Spanish and Science Lab as year-long courses, and then choose four, one-quarter electives offered in a variety of subjects.

 How does FAW meet the academic needs of all students?

 At FAW we recognize that all children grow and develop at different rates and learn in a variety of ways.
 Our goal is for students to become independent critical thinkers and lifelong learners.
 In order to meet that goal, we use various instructional strategies to meet students where they are while developing a positive self-concept.
 We have a full-time resource teacher who works with classroom teachers to meet the needs of individual students in both one-on-one and small group settings.
 If you would like to discuss your child’s specific academic needs with regards to our resource program, please contact us.

 Students in grades 2-8 do participate in the testing program of the Archdiocese of Washington, D.C., which is currently ScanTron.
 Students will be tested in Reading and Math at the beginning of the year, in January, and in May.
 This testing program will be used to determine a baseline of skill levels at the beginning of the year and progress made by individual students at mid-year and at the end of the school year.
 Parents will receive all testing reports.